Ares-Developers/Ares-docs/new/sidescountries/scorescreens.rst

   respectively.

-:tagdef:`[Side]CampaignScore.Transition=filename, *including* the .shp extension` An image used as a transition from the looping animation to the statc background image.
+:tagdef:`[Side]CampaignScore.Transition=filename, *including* the .shp extension` An image used as a transition from the looping animation to the static background image.
 Played backwards for the opposite case.
 Uses the palette defined as :tag:`CampaignScore.Palette`.
 Defaults to :value:`ASCRTMD.SHP`, :value:`SSCRTMD.SHP` or :value:`SYCRTMD.SHP` for sides 1, 2 and all others